Skip to content

 I also began experimenting with how many sheets of toilet paper it really took to get the job done.
 It seemed wasteful of my parent’s money and the paper itself to use more than needed.
 I went from eight to six to four.
 I used less than half of what I once did.
 Could such a small, simple, and private thing influence the world?
 Only years later, reading Buckminster Fuller and Fritz Schumacher, did I realize it could and does.
 What even one does matters, especially when millions of other ones are doing it too.

 Though raised Catholic I began to question it.
 At age fifteen I went to the nice priest in his office (not the screened confessional) to confess I didn’t believe in the Catholic teachings on birth control and other religious teachings, so continuing to come was the sin of hypocrisy.
 I had liked the aesthetics and short sermon of the Mass and valued some aspects of the religion, but couldn’t go on pretending I believed when I didn’t.
 I left.
-This caused upheaval in my family.
+As the eldest of five, this caused upheaval in my family.

 In my senior year in high school, I stumbled into a Methodist weekend seminar called The Ecumenical Institute.
 They wore us down with a recounting of the twentieth century, asking at the end, “Who are you and how do you fit into this?”
 Am I just a student, just a consumer, or do I have some responsibility to the world?